Toby7658/History-Onics/README.md

 The contact page provides a query box and requires the user to complete various fields including Name, Phone, and Email.
 These boxes are required fields and have a * to indicate this to the user.
-The email address provided by the user must be correctly structured in order to submit a query.
+The email address provided by the user must be correctly structured to submit a query.

 The submission page appears after the user submits a query via the contact page.
 The page provides a message stating that the query has been received.
 The user can then navigate away from this page by clicking on the Logo or nav bar provided.